hashicorp/terraform-provider-assert/docs/functions/value.md

+The map function `value` returns `true` if the given value is present in the map.
+Otherwise, it returns `false`.

 ## Terraform Test Example

 ```terraform
 run "check_if_lambda_function_tags_has_value" {
   command = plan
   assert {
     condition     = provider::assert::value("value1", aws_lambda_function.example.tags)
     error_message = "The tags map must contain the value 'value1'"